nginxinc/kubernetes-ingress/examples/custom-resources/zone-sync/README.md

     kubectl apply -f nginx-config.yaml
     ```

-Note that we must specify `zone-sync-port` in the `nginx-config.yaml`.
+If we don't specify `zone-sync-port` the port number is set to its default value `12345`.

-If we deploy multiple NGINX Ingress Controllers in the same Kubernetes namespace we must specify different `zone-sync` ports.